-MSK is pleased that Chasity Walters, Ph.D serves as an on-staff advocate for transgender patients.
-She is specifically trained to respond to concerns affecting the transgender community.
-This Trans Patient Advocate is a valuable resource for MSK patients and caregivers who have questions or concerns about the healthcare needs of trans individuals.
+Chasity Walters, Director of Patient and Caregiver Engagement, is an advocate for our transgender patients and is specifically trained to respond to concerns affecting the transgender community.
+She is a valuable resource for MSK patients and caregivers who have questions or concerns about the healthcare needs of trans individuals.
 Please contact our staff for more information.

-Since 2013, Memorial Sloan Kettering has been recognized as a leader in the LGBT Healthcare Equality Index (HEI) compiled by the Human Rights Campaign Foundation.
-The HEI is regarded as the national benchmarking tool for hospitals and healthcare institutions and their practices relating to lesbian, gay, bisexual, and transgender patients and employees.
+Since 2013, Memorial Sloan Kettering has been recognized as a leader in the LGBTQ+ Healthcare Equality Index (HEI) compiled by the Human Rights Campaign Foundation.
+The HEI is regarded as the national benchmarking tool for hospitals and healthcare institutions and their practices relating to lesbian, gay, bisexual, transgender, and queer patients and employees.

 Organizations are evaluated based on five core criteria:

 MSK is proud to once again receive this distinction.
 Learn more about the Human Rights Campaign’s Healthcare Equality Index.

 For more information about LGBTQ+ support at MSK, email firstname.lastname@example.org.